DeVcB13d/Data-Structures/LabCycles/README.md

     * Merge 2 sorted linked lists
     * Deletion of an element
 11. Insert and delete from Circular Header Linked List
-12. Insertion and Deletion from Doubly Linked List
+12. Searching,Insertion and Deletion from Doubly Linked List

 # III Stack and Queues

 13. PUSH and POP opertions on stack using :
     * Array Structure
     * Linked List

+# IV Trees
+1. Binary Search Tree :
+    * Search
+    * Insertion
+    * Deletion